 Dr Melanie Wroth, Chief Clinical Advisor

-Dr Wroth graduated in Medicine from the University of Sydney in 1981 and became a Fellow of the Royal Australasian College of Physicians in 1992.
+Dr Wroth graduated from the University of Sydney in 1981 and became a Fellow of the Royal Australasian College of Physicians in 1992.
 She began her longstanding involvement in medical care for older Australians in 1990.

 Dr Wroth is a Senior Staff Specialist in Geriatric Medicine at Royal Prince Alfred Hospital.
 She has been extensively engaged in clinical teaching especially in Geriatric Medicine, and is a Clinical Senior Lecturer in the Faculty of Medicine and Health, University of Sydney.
 She has been a consultant to the NSW Medical Council, and is a senior member of the Guardianship Division of the NSW Civil and Administrative Tribunal.